rickkas7/AssetTrackerRK/README.md

 This is an alternative implementation of the library for the Particle Electron AssetTracker.
 I used my own [LIS3DH driver] (https://github.com/rickkas7/) and [TinyGPS++] (https://github.com/mikalhart/TinyGPSPlus).

+This assumes you have an [AssetTracker v1](https://docs.particle.io/datasheets/particle-shields/#electron-asset-tracker) which has a gold-colored holes for prototyping an a CR1220 battery holder mounted on the top of the board.

+The [AssetTracker v2](https://docs.particle.io/datasheets/particle-shields/#electron-asset-tracker-v2) has a smooth silver-colored antenna opposite the Electron.
+The AssetTrackerRK library does not currently work with the AssetTracker v2.

 I prefer the TinyGPS++ library as I find it to be more reliable, and my LIS3DH driver supports some more options including getting accelerometer data, direction sensing, and wake-on-move.

 There's also an optional AssetTracker almost-drop-in replacement.
 I prefer to access the LIS3DH driver and TinyGPS++ directly, because they have many more features than the original AssetTracker library.
 But for initial testing, the replacement shim is pretty handy.
 Note the `preNMEA()` method always return an empty string, because TinyGPS++ doesn't export a function to get that information.